mflatt/zuo/README.md

 The Zuo executable runs only modules.
 If you run Zuo with no command-line arguments, then it loads `zuofile.zuo`.
-Otherwise, the argument argument to Zuo is a file to run, and additional arguments are delivered via the `command-line-arguments` procedure.
+Otherwise, the first argument to Zuo is a file to run, and additional arguments are delivered via the `command-line-arguments` procedure.